PaNOSC-ViNYL/ase/doc/ase/lattice.rst

   The chemical symbol of the element to use.

 *size*:
-  A tuple giving the system size in units of the minimal possible unit cell consistent with periodic boundary conditions along all three directions.
+  A tuple giving the system size in units of the minimal unit cell.

-*latticeconstant*:
+*a*:
   (optional) The lattice constant.
 If specified, it overrides the expermental lattice constant of the element.
 Must be specified if setting up a crystal structure different from the one found in nature.

+*c*:
+  (optional) Extra HCP lattice constant.
+If specified, it overrides the expermental lattice constant of the element.
+Can be specified if setting up a crystal structure different from the one found in nature and an ideal `c/a` ratio is not wanted (`c/a=(8/3)^{1/3}`).

+*vacuum*:
+  The thickness of the vacuum layer.
+Default value is zero.

 *orthogonal*:
   (optional, not supported by all functions).
 If specified and true,